zzjpeter/YumiMediationSDKDemo-iOS/normalDocuments/YumiMediationSDK for iOS(en).md

   YumiMediationNativeAdConfiguration is the last parameter when init YumiMediationNativeAd.
   - `disableImageLoading`

     Image assets for native ads are returned via instances of `YumiMediationNativeAdImage`, which contains `image`,`ratios` and `imageURL` properties.
 If disableImageLoading is set to false, which is the default (NO in Objective-C), the SDK will fetch image assets automatically and populate both the image and the imageURL properties for you.
 If it's set to true (or YES in Objective-C), the SDK will only populate imageURL, allowing you to download the actual images at your discretion.
-Use the mainImage property of GADMediaContent to set the image for the media view when manually downloading images.

   - `preferredAdChoicesPosition`